 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Library of Congress, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
+The Library of Congress, headquartered in the United States, currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As such, the Library of Congress does not appear to have established any formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
-Without emissions data or reduction initiatives, it is unclear how the organisation is addressing climate change within its operational framework.
+As such, the Library of Congress has not publicly committed to any specific climate initiatives or reduction strategies at this time.
+Without emissions data or reduction commitments, it is challenging to assess their environmental impact or progress in addressing climate change.
+In the broader context, many organisations are increasingly adopting science-based targets and sustainability initiatives to mitigate their carbon footprints, but the Library of Congress has yet to disclose any such commitments or inherited data from a parent organisation.